bolak/Iconinator-for-Sketch/README.md

 ### Method 3: Sketch Toolbox

 Using [Sketch Toolbox](http://sketchtoolbox.com/), search for 'Iconinator' and install.
-Doing so will enable you to automatically receive any updates to Fluid without having to manually do so.
+Doing so will enable you to automatically receive any updates to Iconinator without having to manually do so.

 ### Method 4: Manually